 Here’s the document and any and all active citizens and local bloggers should keep this in their back pocket.

-This doesn’t apply to Wales at the moment.
 Be considerate, don’t disrupt, get those cameras out, share what you shoot.